yasinkaymaz/CGTools/README.md

 # CGTools

-A collection of scripts for Comperative Genomics.
-Comperative Genomics Tools.
+A collection of scripts for Comparative Genomics.
+Comparative Genomics Tools.